 Two years later, she began writing songs again, different songs – songs that were more introspective, serious.
 But it was a chance meeting with expat Aussie singer/songwriter Anne McCue that inspired her to record her first solo album.
 She applied for, and was given, an ArtsNT grant to make this dream a reality.

-Tracey headed for Nashville, Tennessee, to record By The Wayside with McCue, alongside Aussies Mark Moffat and Bones Hillman, and with Jerry Roe and some of Nashville’s top gun session musicians.
+Tracey headed for Nashville, Tennessee, to record By The Wayside with McCue, alongside Aussies Mark Moffat and Bones Hillman, and some of Nashville’s top gun session musicians.

 By The Wayside is a gutsy, powerful statement of intent.
 It is a luscious blend of country, folk and pop rock, sometimes reminiscent of kd lang and Patsy Cline.
 McCue’s production and musicianship has created the right musical framework to present Tracey’s strong, personal songs.